Subash-Lamichhane/DIY-IT/README.md

-<h3 align="center">DIY-IT</h3>
+<h1 align="center">DIY-IT</h1>
 <p align="center">
   <img src="https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black">
   <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB">
   <img src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white">
 </p>

 ## Description
 DIY-IT is your one of the destinations for exploring the world of do-it-yourself (DIY) crafts.
 Discover a diverse range of projects with step-by-step instructions, materials lists, and helpful tips.
 Crafting isn't just about the end result – it's about the joy of creating.
 Whether you're crafting solo or with friends, DIY-IT provides a platform for relaxation, creativity, and fun.
-Our innovative generative AI feature lets you generate custom crafting steps for your unique ideas, opening up endless possibilities for innovation.
+Our generative AI feature using gemini lets you generate custom crafting steps for your unique ideas, opening up endless possibilities for innovation.
 Join us and unleash your creativity with DIY-IT!

 DIY-IT is designed to provide users with step-by-step guides for creating various crafts using household items.
 Whether you're a beginner looking to explore the world of crafting or an experienced crafter seeking new projects, our platform offers a diverse range of DIY ideas to suit your interests and skill level.